nalch/aurelia-logging-api/README.md

 ```

 ## Usage
-`aurelia-logging-api` uses `aurelia-fetch-client` or ´aurelia-http-client´ to send logs to a server by providing it with the application's client
+`aurelia-logging-api` uses `aurelia-fetch-client` or `aurelia-http-client` to send logs to a server by providing it with the application's client
 or creating a new one.
 This makes reusing the connection configuration and authorization easier.
 Use the plugin by loading it in the app's `main.js`.
 The configuration's default values are shown, but can be changed or omitted.
 ```js